AsmaAlibert/odm-dsi-docker/dsi-runtime/docs/advance.md

 Depending on your needs, you might want to use another DSI configuration.

 It is possible to add multiple DSI configurations to the same Docker image.
-To do it, set the environment variable `DSI_TEMPLATES` to the path where `servers` dir containing templates is.
+To do this, set the environment variable `DSI_TEMPLATES` to the path where the `servers` directory, which contains the templates, is located.

-For example, if the path to the `servers` dir is home/example
+For example, if the templates are in home/example/servers
 ```sh
 export DSI_TEMPLATES=home/example
 ```